LorenaLorene/T-Diamonds/README.md

 - Calculate difference between rough and polished carats
 - Provide summary statistics including total diamonds, mean, min, and max differences

-## Usage
-Send a POST request with a JSON array of diamond IDs to `/diamond_details` to get detailed diamond data and a summary.

 ## Setup
 1. Clone the repository: